sav-che/TL-2/Authors/Ebel, Samuel Theodor {std. S.T. Ebel}.md

-> [!cite] BHL link: this entry starts at [page 245](https://www.biodiversitylibrary.org/item/103835#page/255/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 245](https://www.biodiversitylibrary.org/page/33260233) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Ebel, Samuel Theodor (1788-1866), German teacher, born 12 Jan 1788 at Passenheim, visited 1795-1806 the "latin school", studied theology at the University of Königsberg, teacher at the Collegium Fridericianum since 1808, founded a private school in 1814 but returned to the Collegium Fridericianum until 1858, died 9 Oct 1866. (*S.T.
-Ebel*).
+Ebel, Samuel Theodor (1788-1866), German teacher, born 12 Jan 1788 at Passenheim, visited 1795-1806 the "latin school", studied theology at the University of Königsberg, teacher at the Collegium Fridericianum since 1808, founded a private school in 1814 but returned to the Collegium Fridericianum until 1858, died 9 Oct 1866.
+**Abbreviated name**: *S.T.
+Ebel*

 #### Herbarium and types